McRaeAlex/McRaeAlex.github.io/contact.md

 ---
-layout: page
+layout: default
 title: Contact
-permalink: /contact/
 ---

+# Contact

-If you would like to contact me please email me at mail@alexandermcrae.com
+If you would like to contact me please reach me at my email mail@alexandermcrae.com